-Before you can decide which mineral supplements you should be using, you have to know what minerals are and understand the different roles they play within the body, including the trace minerals.
+Before you can decide which mineral supplements you should be using, you must understand what minerals are, including trace minerals, and the different roles they play within the body.
 For example, do you know what the most abundant mineral in the human body is, the one that every single cell needs to function properly?
 No?
 You probably know it better as the most important mineral for bone health—calcium!

-MINERALS are organic elements found naturally in the earth.
-The fascinating story of minerals is really the story of our entire universe, including us humans.
-Did you know that the human body contains the exact same minerals as the soil does...and in the same proportions, too?
-We are children of the cosmos just like our beloved Mother Earth.
+Minerals are organic elements found naturally in the earth.
+The fascinating story of minerals is really the story of our entire universe, including humans.
+Did you know that the human body contains the exact same minerals in the same proportions as the soil does?

 Every one of our trillions of cells requires minerals to function properly and at peak efficiency, and they must maintain a precise balance.
 Minerals have countless functions in the body, but one of the most important things they do is act as coenzymes, enabling the body to assimilate nutrients, grow and produce energy.
 Clearly, minerals are essential to human health and wellness.
 Below are several key minerals and trace minerals, along with a brief explanation of their role in human health.

-The trace mineral boron stimulates the production of estrogen, a hormone that helps to keep bones strong.
-It also enables to the body to metabolize and more effectively use calcium, magnesium and vitamin D to maintain bone health.
-Boron also helps maintain a healthy immune system.
+The trace mineral boron stimulates the production of estrogen, a hormone that helps keep bones strong.
+It also enables the body to metabolize and more effectively use calcium, magnesium and vitamin D. Boron also helps maintain a healthy immune system.

-As you learned above, every cell in the body requires calcium to survive and function.
-It is vital for calm and steady nerves, muscle contractions, strong bones, bright and happy moods, quality sleep and many other bodily functions.
+Every cell in the body requires calcium to survive and function.
+It is vital for calm and steady nerves, muscle contractions, strong bones, happy moods, quality sleep and many other bodily functions.
 The alkaline chemistry of calcium is also important for maintaining a proper pH level in the body, which tends to be overly acidic.
 For best bioavailability, take calcium with magnesium and vitamin D.

 Chromium is most often associated with blood sugar health since it helps insulin move glucose out of the blood and into the cells where it can be used for energy.
-Chromium also helps to maintain healthy cholesterol levels, along with maintaining optimum fat metabolism for healthy weight management.
+Chromium also helps to maintain healthy cholesterol levels and optimum fat metabolism for healthy weight management.
 For maximum absorption, take your chromium supplement with vitamin C.

-Copper is required for the production of white blood cells and also for one of the body’s primary antioxidants called SOD (superoxide dismutase), all helping to maintain a healthy immune system.
+Copper is required for the production of white blood cells and one of the body’s primary antioxidants called SOD (superoxide dismutase), which helps maintain a healthy immune system.
 Additionally, it is necessary for the formation of collagen.

-Iron combines with protein and copper to form hemoglobin, carrying oxygen through the body via the bloodstream.
+Iron combines with protein and copper to form hemoglobin, which carries oxygen throughout the body via the bloodstream.
 Without this source of oxygen, the body quickly becomes fatigued.
 Iron also supports immunity.
 Vitamin C-rich foods like tomatoes and citrus fruits greatly enhance iron absorption.
 On the other hand, calcium can interfere with iron absorption, so it is best to take supplement forms of these two minerals at different times of the day.
-Also, take iron and zinc supplements separately, as they, too, interfere with each other’s activity.
+Iron and zinc supplements should be taken separately, too, as they both interfere with each other’s activity.

 Magnesium is critical for steady nerves, muscle comfort, energy production, strong bones and heart health.
 In fact, all the cells of the body require magnesium, and it is critical for over 300 chemical reactions in the body that take place every second.
 Chelated forms of magnesium are better absorbed than magnesium oxide.